How to Make the Cutest Easter Basket Cupcakes

-If you, me or anyone needs a cupcake fix, this is the place to be: Sprinkles, Susie Cakes, Carlo’s Bakery (which has since closed), Panini Bakery, Unrefined Bakery, The Hospitality Sweet, not to mention Corner Bakery and a local grocery store.
+If you, me or anyone needs a cupcake fix, this is the place to be: Sprinkles, Susie Cakes, Carlo’s Bakery (which has since closed), Panini Bakery, Unrefined Bakery, The Hospitality Sweet, not to mention a local grocery store.
 It’s cupcake heaven just down the street.

 I haven’t been to every one of these bakeries, but I’m trying to make the rounds, but not all at once.
 (A girl has to watch her figure, right?).
 My new favorite is about five minutes away at Tiff’s Cakes.

 Over the past few weeks, it’s been a whirlwind of pretty Easter decor and Easter tablescapes, Easter decorations and decorating ideas.
 (All these posts are perfect for Pinning!)
-Now I was ready to share this recipe for the cutest Easter basket cupcakes I’ve ever made.
+Now I’m ready to share this recipe for the cutest Easter basket cupcakes I’ve ever made.